Top actor and Bollywood scion Rishi Kapoor dies of leukemia

 His father Raj Kapoor and grandfather Prithviraj Kapoor were doyens of Bollywood, the vast Hindi-language film industry based in the western coastal city of Mumbai.

-He received the National Film Award for his debut role as a child artist in his father’s 1970 film “Mera Naam Joker.”
+He received the National Film Award for his debut role as a child artist in his father’s 1970 film “Mera Naam Joker” (”My Name is Joker”).
 He acted in more than 90 films.

-His wife, Nitu Singh, co-starred in several of his films.
+His wife, Neetu Singh, co-starred in several of his films.
 His son Ranbir Kapoor is a current top Bollywood actor.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.